adamsoliev/bearblog/intro-sql/blogpost.md

 GROUP BY author;
 ```

-`HAVING` checks the summary row of every group against the condition: if it evaluates to true, the summary row is kept; if false or null, it's discarded.
+`HAVING` checks the summary row of every group against the condition: if it evaluates to true, the summary row is kept; if false or `NULL`, it's discarded.
 In other words, `HAVING` is a group-level filter (recall that `WHERE` is a row-level one).
 ```sql
 SELECT genre, COUNT(*)
 FROM books